-Leiden University is offering the Children’s Rights funding for the students from Ethiopia, Kenya, and Malawi who have the plan to study a Master of Laws degree in the Netherlands.
+Leiden University is offering the Children’s Rights funding for students from Ethiopia, Kenya, and Malawi who have the plan to study for a Master of Laws degree in the Netherlands.

 The program provides an advanced study of the field of children’s rights and pays particular attention to its intersections with diverse fields of law.